PARC-Robotics/documentation-2025/docs/rules-and-regulations.md

 ## Eligibility

-The competition is open to anyone who meets the following eligibility criteria:

-* The participant must be at least 18 years old at the time of registration.
+The competition is open to participants that must be at least 18 years old at the time of registration.
-* The participant must be a resident of an African country.

 ## Code of Conduct